-The nature reserve at Castor Hanglands, two miles south of Helpston, was established in 1953.
-The reserve comprises 220 acres of grassland, scrub, ponds and woodland.
+The nature reserve at Castor Hanglands was established in 1953 and comprises 220 acres of grassland, scrub, ponds and trees.

 It is an oasis of green in an intensively farmed landscape.

 Walk amongst its ancient woodlands with their medieval boundary banks, the flowery heaths and commons still showing their 700 year old cultivation ridges, and you are stepping back in time to a world now almost gone.